 Vamos Outdoors Project is excited to build community through connecting new people, new places, and new activities.
 Thank you to the Whatcom Mountain Bike Coalition and its supporters for making this program a reality through technical assistance and access to brand new mountain bikes!

 Each month, Vamos Outdoors Project and up to 5 Latinx and English Language Learner youth visit VITAL climbing gym to play and explore.

 Alongside volunteer chaperones, participants experiment with balance, strength, and tenacity to challenge their own limits.
 Along with learning the basics of climbing, students experience growth in cultural empowerment and personal confidence.

 All equipment is provided, and students eat lunch at the climbing gym.
 Students use the public transport system to access the gym, empowering them through awareness of public transportation opportunities.
 Thank you to VITAL for making this opportunity possible.

 Vamos at the YMCA

-Each spring and fall, Vamos Outdoors Project visits the YMCA weekly for 8 weeks to offer swimming lessons for up to 12 Latinx and English Language Learner youth.
+Vamos Outdoors Project visits the YMCA weekly for swimming lessons and rock climbing lessons for Latinx and English Language Learner youth.

 Vamos and the YMCA provide all necessary equipment and transportation, as well as a post swim snack to keep the participants energized.
 People of color are much more at risk to die or become injured in water related activities, as 64% of Black children and 45% of Hispanic children cannot swim.
 Studies show that if a parent does not know how to swim, it is only 13% likely the their children will learn to swim.
 Building a legacy of future safe swimmers is a goal of this program, as well as fostering cultural empowerment and confidence.